Main Beach Pavilion and Southport Surf Lifesaving Club: The Southport Surf Lifesaving Club

 The club was a single storey building with a large central room and two smaller side wings.
 When built the club house was described as "a very fine structure...the interior furnishings of which are up-to-date in every respect".
 They had ping-pong and billiard tables, showers, boat house, 92 lockers and all other necessary conveniences.

 The club has experienced several additions as the lifesaving club grew.
 New equipment and shortage of accommodation space prompted the first addition to club in 1958, designed by Colin Trapp Architect.
 This two-storeyed extension included storage areas and dormitories which abutted the south of the building.
 The roof line of the original club was extended to accommodate the new two storey wing.
 At this stage a second floor to the original building is thought to have been inserted along with a shelter on the balcony.

 The second extension was undertaken in 1978 to incorporate restaurant and bar facilities to increase the revenue of the club.
 This was designed by John Mobbs and Associates, and consisted of several spaces on the ground floor for storage, living quarters and a gymnasium.
 The second floor was dedicated to a large function room.
 A balcony was placed along the eastern facade of the first Trapp addition, linking the original building's balcony with the 1978 work.
 The top ends of the pilasters and the parapet were partially removed to follow the line of the roof gable.
 At this time a junior lifesaving club was built at Main Beach north of the bathing pavilion.
 Minor alterations were prompted by a fire at the Surf Club in 1990.

-In 1993 the producers of an Australian television programme, Paradise Beach, chose the Main Beach Pavilion and the Southport Surf Lifesaving Club as outdoor scenes for their serial based on life at the Gold Coast, leadingn to external sections of both buildings being painted.
+In 1993 the producers of an Australian television programme, Paradise Beach, chose the Main Beach Pavilion and the Southport Surf Lifesaving Club as outdoor scenes for their serial based on life at the Gold Coast, leading to external sections of both buildings being painted.